dentarg/auth0-blog/_posts/2018-01-18-developing-angularjs-applications-part-1.markdown

 });
 ```

-Things are becoming much simpler to use and define with this change.

 ## Templating Changes

-There’s a subtle difference in the template property worth noting.
-Let’s add the template property to finish off our rework and then take a look.
+Look at the code below, and how the template property is defined.

 ```js
 .component('abacus', {